syncfusion-content/uwp-docs/uwp/DataGrid/Conditional-Styling.md

 ---
 layout: post
-title: Conditional Styling in SfDataGrid
+title: Conditional Styling in UWP DataGrid control | Syncfusion
-description: How to style cells and rows conditionally based on data  in SfDataGrid
+description: Learn here all about Conditional Styling support in Syncfusion UWP DataGrid (SfDataGrid) control and more.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Conditional Styling
+# Conditional Styling in UWP DataGrid (SfDataGrid)

 You can style the SfDataGrid and its inner elements conditionally based on data in two ways,